 My plan is to use the Nuby Natural touch Breast pump, I have previously reviewed the pump over on my YouTube channel here.
 The pump will make my life so much easier as it has two modes- one to stimulate and the other to express.
 There is a digital control panel which is great to read day or night.
 The pump adjusts flow rate to work with you and it made from Silicone as well as being quiet and discreet.

 I will also be using the Nuby Natural Touch 360 bottles once I have expressed and for formula feeds.
-These fab little bottles allow baby to feed in a sitting position therefore reducing the effects of Reflux and Colic- which is recommended for babies with Reflux and Colic by the NHS.
+These are the best baby bottles which allow baby to feed in a sitting position therefore reducing the effects of Reflux and Colic- which is recommended for babies with Reflux and Colic by the NHS.
 The straw section in the middle of the bottle enables your baby to feed sitting whilst ensuring the milk is collected from the bottom of the bottle with minimal air.

 As Erin was a colicky and refluxy baby I will do everything I previously did to stop the onset.
 One of these things will be ensuring the baby’s milk is warm.
 The best way to do this at night is by using a bottle warmer next to the bed.
 I will be using the Nuby Bottle Warmer.
 I will have it plugged in next to the bed so when the baby wakes I will easily be able to pop the baby’s milk into the warmer which is even able to heat food and milk from frozen.
 All you have to do is add water and flick the one touch switch.
 It fits all shape and size bottles and containers so it can be used with other products and warms in less than 5 minutes with a light and time indicator.
 Perfect amount of time to change little ones nappy beforehand ready to put their sleepy head back down after a feed.